24 February 2022

 To learn more about security, see our complete WordPress security guide for beginners.

 WordPress, as previously stated, does not support SVG out of the box.
-You may, however, either manually enable this functionality or use a plugin to do so.
+You may manually enable this functionality or use a plugin to allow WordPress to upload SVG.
 Let’s start with the latter option because it’s the most straightforward.

 This method fully supports the adding of SVG files to WordPress.
 It also enables inline SVG in WordPress posts and pages.